History of the University of California, Santa Barbara: Anti-Vietnam Hotbed

 The burning of Bank of America was a watershed moment in UCSB history that changed the university's public image forever.
 From 1969 to 1972, enrollment dropped from 13,254 to 11,828, and the political alignment of UCSB's student body rapidly shifted from the right to the left.
 After Bank of America belatedly departed Isla Vista in 1981, UCSB later bought its former building and renovated it into a state-of-the-art lecture venue now known as Embarcadero Hall.

-According to future UC President David P. Gardner (who was working at UCSB at the time), Cheadle had started off as a strong and decisive leader, but was severely traumatized by these developments and became much more passive in the later years of his chancellorship.
-From 1972 to 1977, the campus was actually administered by Vice Chancellor Alec Alexander.
+According to future UC President David P. Gardner (who was working at UCSB at the time), Cheadle had started as a strong and decisive leader, but was severely traumatized by these developments and became much more passive in the later years of his chancellorship.
+From 1972 to 1977, the campus was administered by Vice Chancellor Alec Alexander.
 Alexander, an economist, reallocated faculty appointments from departments in decline to up-and-coming departments, which helped lay the foundation for UCSB's long-term success.

 With time, other flaws in Cheadle's chancellorship became clear.
 Incompetent long-range planning both on- and off-campus squandered the magnificent architectural possibilities afforded by the only UC beachfront campus location, which is why today, both the campus and Isla Vista are notorious for a hodgepodge of architectural styles and disorganized layouts.
 UCSB's "party school" image was magnified by the excessive proportion of undergraduates, which in turn arose from Cheadle's failure to establish graduate schools in law, business, and medicine during the 1960s when it would have been most financially feasible to do so.